s-0-p-h-i-a/Engine_Modules/Full_Engine/Cylinder_and_Flywheel/V0_Complete/raw_notes.md

 - Issue solved! flywheelSpeed assignment in main spinflywheel, after sweepback check, separated from sweep back concern
 - The issue with this module was in flywheellib, specifically the sweep back logic which spilled over into the incrementation/decrementation.
 Angle being previously unsigned caused issues when/if it went below 0.
 - Main problem was basically wonky/uncoordinated angle+speed updating with unclear separation of concerns and unclear state management, all causing the logic to break down when hitting the edge angles.
-- Considered trying more verbose solutions as intermediary, but preferred to look for concise solution -> this forced me to redefine logic in a more centralised/synchronised way
-	- reduced 'function multitasking': eg checkDirectionToggle previously also handled the speed toggling -now it is part of the decision process to trigger toggling or not)
-	- cleaner separation of concerns/dependency structure
-	- more holistic definition of states, where states live, how they are influenced
+- Considered trying more verbose solutions as intermediary, but it felt like this should be able to work with a simple concise solution -> this forced me to redefine logic in a more centralised/synchronised way, reduced 'function multitasking' (eg checkDirectionToggle previously also handled the speed toggling, now it is part of the decision process to trigger toggling or not), cleaner separation of concerns/dependency structure and more holistic definition of states, where states live, how they are influenced

 NOTES:
 RE: FLYWHEEL AND SERVO REINTEGRATION